redbadger/crux/docs/src/rfcs/per-operation-types.md

 ```

 This is the most visible cost of the proposal and is discussed under drawbacks.
-Each variant now carries an operation whose `KIND` and `Output` are known at
+Each variant now carries an operation whose `Kind` and `Output` are known at
 compile time, which is what the rest of the design relies on.

 `crux_http` is already in the target shape: one `HttpRequest` type with one
 `HttpResult` output, always requested.
 Under this RFC it gains
-`impl RequestOperation for HttpRequest {}` and nothing else changes.
+`type Kind = operation::kind::Request;` and nothing else changes.

 ### The serialized lane and the wire